kahnvex/slugnet/docs-src/index.rst

 Loss, Backpropogation, and Optimization
 ---------------------------------------

-Training a neural network is similar to training traditional discrininative models such as logistic regression.
-For instamce, we need a loss function, we must compute derivatives, and we must implement some numerical algorithm to optimize the model.
+Training a neural network is similar to training traditional discriminative models such as logistic regression.
+For instance, we need a loss function, we must compute derivatives, and we must implement some numerical algorithm to optimize the model.
 On the other hand, neural networks are somewhat unique in that they require us to compute a gradient at each layer with which we may learn weights.
-To compute this graident, we use the backpropogation algorithm.
+To compute this gradient, we use the backpropogation algorithm.

-Before we can run backpropogation, a version of the feedforward algorithm described earlier must be run, only instead of throwing away the intermedite outputs at each layer, we store them, knowing that we'll need them later for backpropogation.
+Before we can run backpropogation, a version of the feedforward algorithm described earlier must be run, only instead of throwing away the intermediate outputs at each layer, we store them, knowing that we'll need them later for backpropogation.
 Additionally, during training, we require the ground truth labels or values of each sample.
 That is, the dataset :math:`\mathcal{D}`